-- In addition to clinical rotations among seven full-time faculty, resident education includes weekly attendance at conferences, tumor boards, grand rounds, and site-specific department conferences; monthly Journal Club, M&M, and Program Director/Resident meetings.
+- In addition to clinical rotations among six full-time faculty, resident education includes weekly attendance at conferences, tumor boards, grand rounds, and site-specific department conferences; monthly Journal Club, M&M, and Program Director/Resident meetings.

 - Formal lectures in Radiation Physics are provided weekly by Dr. Cheng-Shie Wuu and the medical physics faculty.

 - Dr. Eric Hall and his basic science faculty give a weekly Radiobiology course.

 - Visiting professor series allows outstanding teachers in radiation oncology and scientists in related fields from the USA and abroad to present lectures and to be available for resident-teaching sessions.